gfrison/gfrison.github.io/_posts/2026-01-31-pull-down-programming-complexity-kubrick.md

 - Despite same prompt, they generate different code.
 - Despite different prompt, they generate the same code.

-Building a program essentially means to face it from two distinct sides: the **problem domain** and the **solution domain**.
+Building a program essentially means to face it from two distinct sides: the [**problem domain** and the **solution domain**]({% post_url 2025-09-15-adaptive-programming-systems %}).
 Understanding the problem to solve is the most important task, and if it is more or less difficult to grasp, it is related to its _essential complexity_.
 On the other hand, the complexity of the solution domain is referred to as _accidental complexity_, and it is introduced by the ecosystem necessary to implement the solution.

 > _"If I had an hour to solve a problem, I'd spend 55 minutes thinking about the problem and 5 minutes thinking about the solution"_ - A. Einstein

-While increasing the complexity of a system absorbs more of the engineer’s working memory, it also [increases the perplexity](https://arxiv.org/abs/2508.18547) an LRMs on solving the same task.
+While increasing the complexity of a system absorbs more of the engineer's working memory, it also increases the perplexity[^perplexity] an LRMs on solving the same task.
 Perplexity measures how unexpected a token is to the LRMs, and that means that the accidental complexity negatively impacts the generation of code, with more chances of introducing bugs not only by developers but also by automatons.
 Humans and the artificial agents show a significant positive correlation when faced with similar alienating settings.
 {: .notice--info}

 The programming system consists of several _substrates_ that include libraries, tools, and external systems, and when it increases the programming effort increases exponentially.
 While the essential complexity isn’t negotiable, the accidental one must be kept at the lower level possible.